Therapy HIPAA Hub

 HIPAA Compliance for Marriage & Family Therapists in Phoenix, Arizona — 2026 Guide

 MFTs face unique HIPAA challenges — each individual in couples therapy has separate PHI rights.
-This guide covers what marriage & family therapists in Phoenix must do before the February 16, 2026 HIPAA deadline — and the most common violations that trigger OCR audits in Arizona.
+This guide covers what marriage & family therapists in Phoenix must do before the February 16, 2026 HIPAA deadline — including state-specific legal requirements, the most common violations that trigger OCR audits in Arizona, step-by-step fixes for each violation, and a full compliance checklist tailored to your practice type.

 $36,000